hoangduytran/blender-manual/manual/editors/video_sequencer/preview/sidebar.rst

    :View Type: Preview
    :Panel:     :menuselection:`Sidebar --> View tab --> Safe Areas`

-Shows guides used to position elements to ensure that the most important parts of the video can be seen across all screens.
+Shows guides indicating the video area where content can be seen across all screens.

 .. seealso::